trungmanhhuynh/back_ground/entropy.tex.md

 The  minimum bits to encode all messages is thus:
 <p align="center"> $Entropy =  - \sum_{i=1}p(x)log_2p(x) $ -- a well-known formula </p>

+** Entropy is thus related to the following terms:

+1. uncertainty/disorder/unpredicability/surprise/amount of information: when entropy is high (the averaged number of bits used to encode are high), we have more messages with low probabilities.
+Thus, when a message is received, we dont expect that this is the same message we received as the previous one.
+We says it is high uncertainty or disorder or upredicability.
+So, high entropy ~ high uncertainly.
+When the same low proability message is received, it is a surprise.
+Also, high entropy indicates a high amount of information (a high number of encoding bits).

 ***